hertogp/stitch/README.md

 # Documentation

-This lua-filter requires pandoc version \>= 2.19.
+This lua-filter requires pandoc version \>= 2.19, or \>= 3.0 if you want
+to use `pandoc.Figure` to include results.
 Some stuff in here is probably not Windows friendly, but any \*nix should be fine.

 ## Installation